karlstav/cava/README.md

     output = sdl

 Just a bit of explination.
-X11/Xlib utilizes hardware drawing (if availble), while SDL2 utilizes software drawing (this could be changed in the future, however).
+X11/Xlib utilizes software/hardware drawing (if availble), while SDL2 utilizes software drawing (this could be changed in the future, however).
 The only reason why SDL2 is kept as a option is that it works on non X11 display servers (Wayland and such), whereas X doesn't.

+Additionally if you want full use of your hardware, you should probably enable OpenGL (works under X only):

+    opengl = 1

 In the graphical modes you also have some other features, such as:

 Options that are unique to 'sdl' and 'x':